JonWeilerPMI/pmisite/_posts/Training/2015-07-01-Defensive-Lifestyle-Awareness.md

 ## Environmental Posturing

 There are many factors that affect our society:  economy, politics, war and “terrorism” to name a few.
 All of these items are chaotic in nature and do not ultimately promote peace within a nation, regardless of the side it is on.
-This translates down to the individual, who for whatever reason will make a decision to take by any means necessary.
-And whatever it is that they desire, is up to the individual along with how they take it.
-This could be money, drugs, cars or even people.
-Human beings are capable of terrible acts; it is up to us to take the steps to protect ourselves and our loved ones.
+This chaos filters down to the individual, who for whatever reason will make a decision to take by any means necessary.
+And that individual could want money, drugs, cars or even people.
+Human beings are capable of terrible acts and it is up to us to take the steps to protect ourselves and our loved ones.
 Property is expendable, people are not.

 >"I thought about my children, my family.
 Because I am the only one providing for them," said Torres.

-That quote is taken from the article and is an interesting thought process.
-In courses where we discuss the Defensive Lifestyle, the ready response is “Let it happen to me,” without really taking into consideration the effect your loss would have on your loved ones.
+That quote, taken from the article, is an interesting thought process.
+In our courses, we routinely discuss the Defensive Lifestyle and the common response is “Let it happen to me.”
+Most people will default to this without really taking into consideration how important they are to loved ones.
 We always want to protect them by shielding them from violence, but we also fill a large role in their lives.
 There would be a great void left if you were no longer in it.
-It is a challenging situation but necessary to consider.
-We want to keep our children, husbands and wives safe and happy.
-This is impossible if we are no longer alive.
+We want to keep our children, husbands and wives safe and happy but this is impossible if we are no longer alive.

 ![Aware]({{ site.url }}/images/articles/7.jpg)

-This leads back to Situational Awareness and Environmental Posturing.
-Where does our day take us and how and when are we likely to encounter others?
-Is our city/town/area seeing a large economic downturn and if so, how is that affecting truancy and crime in the area?
-What is the likelihood of violent interaction with others?
+This leads back to Situational Awareness and Environmental Posturing:

+	*Where does our day take us and how and when are we likely to encounter others?

+	*Is our city/town/area seeing a large economic downturn and if so, how is that affecting truancy and crime in the area?

+	*What is the likelihood of violent interaction with others?

 Situational Awareness is immediate, with those moving about you.
 Environmental Posturing is being aware of the potential for threats based on the external affects in a regional location.
 This should mean our neighborhood, our routes to and from our homes and at our place of business/shopping/learning/etc.…

-This does not mean that bad things do not happen in relatively “stable” areas either; it just becomes an indicator to understand the social dynamics and what affects them.
-In this particular example, the article states that police had not seen robberies like this over the past year.
-It was not common there or even expected, per se, and yet it happened to this man on his way home from work.
+This does not mean that bad things do not happen in relatively “stable” areas either; the factors discussed above just become an indicator to understand the social dynamics and what affects them.
+The article states that police had not seen robberies like this over the past year in Torres's area.
+It was not common  or even expected, and yet it happened to this man on his way home from work.

 ##The Firearm Tool

 I began by stating that the firearm could have prevented this from happening.
 This does not mean a violent outcome, in fact it means the opposite of that.
 When we integrate the firearm tool into our everyday lives, our perspective and perceptions change.
-We also project an air of awareness, which becomes a strong deterrent to potential attacks.
+We project an air of awareness, which becomes a strong deterrent to potential attacks.
 It will not prevent everything but it will give us a higher potential for survivability and that is the overall goal.
-If we can stop an aggressive action before it happens by being alert and aware in our environment, violence does not have to happen and that is good.
-If violence does have to happen, if we are forced to respond, we are prepared and capable of *Defending* ourselves if that need arises.
+If we can stop an aggressive action before it happens by being alert and aware in our environment, violence does not have to happen and that is a good thing.
+If violence does have to happen, if we are forced to respond, we are then prepared and capable of *Defending* ourselves if that need arises.

 The firearm tool, integrated into our everyday lives, helps to enhance our Situational Awareness and Environmental Posturing.
-The two go hand in hand and when we utilize the available means to defend ourselves and our loved ones, we begin to scrutinize our environment.
+The two go hand in hand and when we utilize the available means of defense, we begin to scrutinize our environment.

 Paranoia should never be a word used in this process.
-Vigilance and confidence is the true description of Awareness.
+Vigilance and Confidence is the true description.

 ______________________________________________________